 Well, that about covers it, I hope you enjoy having a pet hamster, they are a lot of fun to watch, and I know you will enjoy having one in your home!

 I have a Russian bear hamster.

 Are there any special instructions I need to care for it?

 Taking care of a Russian bear hamster is the same as with other kinds of hamsters.
 Just make sure that you have the following:

-- place cage at a dimly lit room, make sure that they are not too hot or too cold because they can get sick
+- Make sure your hamster is not too hot or too cold because they can get sick.

-Well I would like to know if Hamsters bite?
-Cause I was looking on this and my 10 years old daughter wants one, she is going to get the winter whits so are they safe?
+I would like to know, do Hamsters bite?
+Cause I was researching this as my 10-year old daughter wants one.

 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.